-A recent analysis 1 of 20 previously published studies found that people (mostly heart disease patients) who increased their omega-3 fatty acid intake (mostly with pills, not food) did not lower their risk of major cardiovascular outcomes, including heart attacks, strokes, and death.
+An exhaustive analysis 1 of 20 previously published studies found that people (mostly heart disease patients) who increased their omega-3 fatty acid intake (mostly with pills, not food) did not lower their risk of major cardiovascular outcomes, including heart attacks, strokes, and death.

-This isn’t the first time the benefits of omega-3s have been seriously questioned.
+This isn’t the only time the benefits of omega-3s have been seriously questioned.
 Another meta-analysis2 also concluded that fish oil was no better than a placebo at preventing heart attacks, strokes, and other cardiovascular-related events.

 So what’s going on?

 Food vs. Supplements